Kchams42/KYHWY44Analysis/Readme.md

 2.Line 111 searches for the downloaded file.
 The download folder will be specific to your computer, as such you will need to change the path in the parentheses
 3. Line 116 extracts the file to a specific location.
 Once again you will need to change this to a valid drive and folder for your computer
 4. Line 122 converts the file into a data frame.
 The file name itself will not be change, but the path will need to be changed to the same path used in #3
 5. This project utilizes Chrome Browser.
 As such, if you do not have chrome it will not work properly.
 If you do not have chrome you will need to change the service variable on Line 33.
+6. This program utilizes Chrome browser, please esnsure that it is installed.

 The criteria that I met for this project are as follows
+    1. Category 1 -Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.
-    1. Category 2 - Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
+    2. Category 2 - Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
-    2. Category 3 - Visualize data in a graph, chart, or other visual representation of data.
+    3. Category 3 - Visualize data in a graph, chart, or other visual representation of data.
-    3. Category 4 - The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
+    4. Category 4 - The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
-    4. Stretch -  Implement a web scraper
+    5. Stretch -  Implement a web scraper